JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/zkWasm Protocol.md

 ## Overview

 zkWasm-Protocol is a specialized blockchain protocol designed to facilitate the settlement of zkWASM mini-rollups.
 It provides a robust framework for handling zero-knowledge proof verification and transaction processing in a secure and efficient manner.
-Specifically, it enables deposit and withdrawal of assets between the zkWASM mini-rollup application and the on-chain zkWasm-Protocol.
+Specifically, it enables deposits and withdrawals of assets between the zkWASM mini-rollup application and the on-chain zkWasm-Protocol.

 ## Core Components